marvisvault/marvis-vault/docs/07_audit_system_.md

 - How trust reports help identify unusual patterns
 - Best practices for effective auditing

 With a robust Audit System in place, you can confidently provide access to sensitive data while maintaining control and visibility over how it's used.
-In the next chapter, we'll explore the [PocketFlow Framework](08_pocketflow_framework_.md), which helps automate complex data workflows while maintaining security.
+You now have a solid understanding of the current OSS!
+Now you are fully prepped to go build!

+Go back to [Tutorial Start](index.md) or [Quick Start](quickstart.md)

 ---